tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 SSTAR for Linux and OS X is compatible with JRE6 or newer and all BLAST+ versions.

 **For Windows users**
-* BLAST+ needs to be installed in C:\\Program Files\\NCBI which is the default location when following the BLAST installation steps in the installation wizard.
-SSTAR for Windows is currently compatible with versions: 2.2.29+, 2.2.30+, 2.2.31+, 2.5.0+ and 2.6.0+
+* BLAST+ needs to be installed in **C:\\Program Files\\NCBI** which is the default location when following the BLAST installation steps in the installation wizard.
+SSTAR for Windows is currently compatible with BLAST versions: 2.2.29+, 2.2.30+, 2.2.31+, 2.5.0+ and 2.6.0+

 **For OS X and Linux users**
-* BLAST+ can be installed anywhere and is compatible with all BLAST+ versions, and needs to be added to your PATH variable.
-Please add the two lines listed below to your **.bash_profile** or **.profile** depending on your shell, and operating system
+* BLAST+ can be installed anywhere and SSTAR is compatible with all BLAST+ versions.
+BLAST+ needs to be added to your PATH variable.
+Additionally, please add the two lines listed below to your **.bash_profile** or **.profile** depending on your shell, and operating system
 ```bash
     export BLASTN="blastn"
     export MAKEBLASTDB="makeblastdb"